shaswat373/Book-Recommendation-AI/README.md

-# AI Projects Collection by Shaswat Kumar
+# AI Projects by Shaswat Kumar

 ## 📚 1.
 Book Recommendation System
 ### 🔧 Technologies Used